Long before Virgil Abloh said that it was dead / about to die, many have speculated about the rise and fall of streetwear.

 The Real™ term.

-So now, the moment you haven't been waiting for.
-The real™ meaning of streetwear.
+So now, the real™ meaning of streetwear.
 To me it has always been what the subcultures of the street wear, specifically those that do not care about the fashion scene.

 At a certain point in modern history, it became normal to not have any interests or hobbies.
 Where people only consume the basics of everything.
 You listen to top 40 music, go see some blockbusters now and then, go clubbing on those same top 40 songs and of course... wear the same fast-fashion junk like everyone else because it's so safe and easy to do.